mokdevel/DarcMods/DarcMissions/docs/P_NONVALIDAREAS.md

 ## SDRC_NonValidArea
 ```
-string worldName : The world name this should be affecting.
-For example Arland or Eden.
-If left empty, area will be valid for all maps.
-Note that Arland and GM_Arland are considered different maps.
+string worldName : ** DEPRECATED ** Will be removed in the future but left for compatibility reasons for now.
 vector pos : Center position of area
 float radius : Radius from the center where the missions shall not spawn.
 string name : Your own name for the area.
 Not used by the mod.